DreymaR/colemak_org/README.md

 		- For one: Both these layouts have too high same-finger bigram (SFB) stats, and their fans downplay the problem.
 		- Secondly, most users of these layouts that have studied layout design a little seem to be unhappy with their choice.
-		- Here's Ben Vallack talking about leaving Workman: https://www.youtube.com/watch?v=WVmJrZF9xwk&t=245s
-	- "I want to tweak Colemak a little to suit my needs!"
+		- Here's Ben Vallack talking about leaving Workman: https://www.youtube.com/watch?v=WVmJrZF9xwk&t=245s ☑ "I want to tweak Colemak a little to suit my needs!"
-		- Unless you really are an experienced layout designer, be open to the fact that you probably don't know and understand enough to do it well.
+		- Unless you are an experienced layout designer, consider that you probably don't know and understand enough to do it well.
 		- On a properly optimized layout it's generally very hard to change even a small thing without breaking something more important.
-		- You need to understand concepts such as finger strengths, interdependences and speeds.
-		- You need to understand typing concepts such as grounding vs float, hand and finger balances, alternation vs rolls.
+		- You need to understand typing concepts such as grounding vs float, hand and finger balances, alternation vs rolls, lateral stretches etc.
-		- You probably should understand anatomical concepts such as ulnar deviation, lateral stretches, finger
+		- You need to understand anatomical concepts such as finger strengths, interdependences and speeds, ulnar deviation etc.
 		- Same-finger bigrams is a crucial factor in layout design!
 You may not notice them at first though.
-			- Some say that a SFB% of, say, 0.2% for
+			- Some say that a SFB% of, say, 0.2% for one bigram – 1 in is so little that you won't notice it.
 		- Beyond simple SFBs you have roll direction and redirects, skip-grams and whatnot.
 Here be dragons!
 		- Read the https://colemak.com/Design_FAQ and the accompanying https://colemak.com/Design first, to learn more.
 		- "In the world of layout design there is no beginner's luck, only beginner's mistakes" ~ DreymaR, 2021

 	- "Wouldn't it be better to swap R and S on Colemak?
 It's so hard to learn!"
 		- We get this one a lot from newcomers!
 You won't believe how common it is!
 		- Funny video comment: https://www.youtube.com/watch?v=4qLkq6jYnJM